 E. was jabbering incessantly at a suburban barbeque, at which most of the guests were deracinated, “spiritual but not religious”, types.
-E., on the other hand, was tribal, theistic, and religiously committed.
+E., on the other hand, was tribal, theistic, and religiously committed to her very ancient monotheistic faith.
 While discussing her recent European trip, she mentioned her visit to Prague.
 This included trips to its many churches, which are little more than museums now.
 With a great amount of glee, she informed us of the fact, explaining – correctly – that 80% of Czechs are religiously uncommitted.

 In her joy at the elimination of Christianity in the center of Europe, she makes common cause with various neo-pagan, new right, secular right types, even if ostensibly for opposite reasons.